manjilsaikia/manjilsaikia.github.io/teaching/AhdUni/MAT631/index.md

 - For the combinatorial proof of the generating function of major index, you can consult page 17 of **The Art of Computer Programming, Volume 3** by *Donald E. Knuth* (Addison-Wesley, 1998).
 - For an introduction to posets, you can consult Chapter 3 of **Enumerative Combinatorics, Vol. 1, 2nd. ed.** by *Richard P. Stanley* (Cambridge University Press, 2011).
 - The tiling proof of Euler's Pentagonal Number Theorem is due to Eichhorn, Nam, and Sohn (see [this paper](https://doi.org/10.1007/s11139-019-00189-2)).
+- The proof of the hook-length formula discussed in the lecture is due to Greene, Nijenhuis, and Wilf (see [this paper](https://doi.org/10.1016/0001-8708(79)90023-9)).

 # Grading